-We strode on through the increasingly warm day stopping for a photo shoot at a field full of poppies and continuing to the next village of Valverde de Campos with yet another oversized church – we popped inside and were rewarded by a statue of Santiago.
+We strode on through the increasingly warm day stopping for a photo shoot at a field full of poppies and continuing to the next village of Valverde de Campos with yet another oversized church – we popped inside and were rewarded by a statue of Santiago (edit: not Santiago I have been informed, but San Roque / Roch, the Patron Saint of dogs).
 We found a couple of benches in the shade and shared what food we had before setting off on the last leg of today’s journey.

 We could see Medina de Rioseco from a long way off, but it was a very long last three kms to reach the outskirts of town.
 The albergue is situated in the Convento de Santa Clara, run by nuns.
 We have a nice room with ten places, a good bathroom with fabulous showers and a decent kitchen.
 We can use the lovely grounds to relax or wander into the large town to admire the ancient buildings overhanging the pavements and supported by stone and wooden pillars.
 Quite charming.
 Only around 5,000 inhabitants, but it seems much larger.

-The Swiss peregrina from last night arrived a some time after us, and also a Spanish guy.
+The Swiss peregrina from last night arrived some time after us, and also a Spanish guy.